-Being a teenager isn’t always easy and it is normal for them to be pretty moody.
+Being a teenager isn’t always easy and it is not uncommon for teens to be pretty moody.
 However, depression is not a normal part of being a teen.
-It can be hard to differentiate the difference between moodiness and depression, so it is important to know the symptoms of depression.
+Since it’s often difficult to differentiate the difference between moodiness and depression, it is important to know the symptoms of depression:

 - Sadness (which is typically the main symptom associated with depression), tearfulness, frequent crying, and hopelessness.

 - Irritability, hostility, frustration and angry outbursts–often the predominant symptoms for depressed teens.

 - Extreme sensitivity to criticism, rejection, and failure.

 - Social changes like withdrawal from family and friends, or hanging out with a different crowd.

 - Loss of enthusiam and motivation; lack of interest in activities.

 - Dramatic changes in personality, problems at school, reckless behavior, and low self-esteem.

 - Fatigue or lack of energy.